kencamarador/safeupload-azure/readme.md

 * Deployment of a Node.js application to Azure Web Apps.

-* Implementation of Terraform for the creation of Azure storage resources.
+* The use of Infrastructure-as-Code (Terraform) for the creation of Azure storage resources.

 * Effective utilization of Azure Storage SDK within my Node.js application.